-FINDING 1: THE SCHOOL DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$4,123.59
+FINDING 1: THE SCHOOL DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$1,351.42

-Auditors determined that the School inaccurately reported the student data for four students for FY2019, FY2020 and FY2021.
-Specifically, auditors found that two students had an incorrectly reported FTE and two students had 10 consecutive unexcused absences.
-As a result of these errors, the School's ADM was overreported by 0.49 and the School was overfunded by \$4,123.59 in Basic State Aid.
-According to A.R.S. § 15-915.
-ADE needs to recover these monies from the School.
+Auditors determined that the School inaccurately reported the student data for eight students for FY2020, FY2021 and FY2022.
+Specifically, auditors found that three students reached the 10% absence threshold and then had 10 or more consecutive unexcused absences, two students had an incorrectly reported FTE, two students were reported with incorrect enrollment dates, and one student attended but was not funded.
+As a result of these errors, the School's ADM was overreported by 0.59 and the School was overfunded by \$1,351.42 in Basic State Aid.
+According to A.R.S. § 15-915, ADE needs to recover these monies from the School.